Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-14-Shell through-Windows-Defender.md

 ~~~
 pip install py2exe
 ~~~
-Or, if you like updating like me:
+Or, if you like updating like i do:
 ~~~
 python -3.4 –m pip install py2exe
 ~~~